Joshua LaBaer, MD, PhD

-Dr. LaBaer's group has continued to develop, maintain and distribute a large gene collection, originally the BC1000 but now more than 10,000 human genes or studies by the breast cancer community, which recently expanded in this last period with the addition of more than 12,000 genes from their collaborators in the ORFeome Collaboration.
-This entire collection is available to all researchers in the scientific community at http://dnasu.asu.edu/DNASU/.
+The LaBaer group has continued to develop, maintain and distribute a large gene collection, originally the BC1000 but now more than 10,000 human genes, for studies by the breast cancer community, which recently expanded in this last period with the addition of more than12,000 genes from their collaborators in the ORFeome Collaboration.
+This entire collection is available to all researchers in the scientific community at http://dnasu.asu.edu/DNASU/."

 Dr. Joshua LaBaer is one of the nation's foremost investigators in the rapidly expanding field of personalized medicine.
 Formerly director of the Harvard Institute of Proteomics (HIP), he was recently recruited to ASU's Biodesign Institute as the first Piper Chair in Personalized Medicine.

 Dr. LaBaer's efforts involve leveraging the Center's formidable resources for the discovery and validation of biomarkers - unique molecular fingerprints of disease - which can provide early warning for those at risk of major illnesses, including cancer and diabetes.
 This work is carried out in conjunction with the Partnership for Personalized Medicine, a multi-institution effort that includes the Translational Genomics Research Institute (TGen) in Phoenix and the Fred Hutchinson Cancer Research Institute in Seattle.